Red Pulse Phoenix Achieves Market Capitalization of $2.46 Million (PHX)

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the dollar during the 1-day period ending at 16:00 PM Eastern on November 30th.
-One Red Pulse Phoenix coin can currently be purchased for approximately $0.0030 or 0.00000019 BTC on major cryptocurrency exchanges.
-Red Pulse Phoenix has a total market capitalization of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
-During the last week, Red Pulse Phoenix has traded up 7.1% against the dollar.
+Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on December 1st.
+In the last week, Red Pulse Phoenix has traded up 7.1% against the U.S. dollar.
+One Red Pulse Phoenix coin can currently be purchased for $0.0030 or 0.00000019 BTC on popular exchanges.
+Red Pulse Phoenix has a market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.

 - QYNO (QNO) traded 3.6% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.